datastax/dsbulk/changelog/README.md

 - [improvement] DAT-492: Add CLI shortcut for secure connect bundle.
 - [improvement] DAT-490: Allow secure connect bundle to be provided from external URL.
 - [improvement] DAT-449: Add support for loading and unloading from/to compressed files.
+- [improvement] DAT-499: Warn if cloud enabled and incompatible settings are defined.

 ### 1.3.4